128technology/docs/docs/concepts_metadata.md

 Similar to the high availability scenario, network events may sometimes require session state to be moved among routers in a 128T fabric.
 The term workload mobility refers to the migration of a workload (virtual machine, container, etc.) from one location in a network to another; the challenge this presents to 128T is that not only does the configuration need to account for the change (i.e., a service-route’s egress interface moves), but sessions in progress may also need to move as a result.

+**Suggested Change: The term workload mobility refers to the migration of a workload from one location in a network to another;**

 As with high availability, the use of metadata is critical to migrating a session from one router to another.
 In much the same way, when a (terminating) workload is moved to a new location, the ingress router will send packets for in-progress sessions to a new location, including brand new metadata to a new recipient.

 ## Metadata Composition